 With welcome drinks in hand, spread on comfortable pillows we set sail to the hotel.
 Twenty minutes later, the boat docked by the long hotel jetty, which stretches across the wide beach right to the hotel itself.
-Stepping in, we be greeted like a family by the entire staff.
+Stepping in, we are greeted like a family by the entire staff.

 The waterfront near the hotel is dotted by picturesque mangrove trees, replaced by neem and acacia trees further inland.
 The Red Pepper House emerges from amongst them, its impressive thatched, undulating makuti roof towering above.

 As we walked into the massive open-air lounge we were struck by the eclectic and highly personal décor, which is a reflection of the hotel’s original purpose: the Spanish owner built it as a family holiday home.